-- Burrington Farm Stream Sections (a key section in the Ludlow Series Elton Beds geological formation); - Burrington Meadows (damp marshy permanent pasture bounded by scrub and drier neutral grassland: a good example of a species rich, sedge dominated grassland, a type which is becoming increasingly rare); - River Teme (the river channel is of special interest as a representative, near-natural and biologically-rich river type associated with sandstone and mudstones.
-These attributes and the river's high water quality support significant river plant, fish and invertebrate communities and otter populations). - 3.40 There are also a number of Local Wildlife Sites and Regionally Important Geological Sites (RIGS) in the Wigmore Group Parishes area. - 3.41 There are also many areas of ancient woodland in the Wigmore Group Parishes area, such as Wigmore Rolls, Barnett Wood, Hall Wood, Kingacre Wood and Mortimer Forest. - 3.42 The Wigmore Group area, around the Wigmore village, has a large area of land designated as Flood Zone 3 in the floodplain of the River Teme (Map 2).
+- 3.37 There are six Sites of Special Scientific Interest (SSSIs) within or adjacent to the Wigmore Group designated neighbourhood area.
+Four are important geological sites, the other two being designated for their biological importance: - Elton Lane Cutting (a classic geological section in the Ludlow Series of the Silurian geological system); - Mortimer Forest (an exceptionally important geological site for displaying sections through Wenlock and Ludlow Series rocks); - Burrington Sections (rock outcrops providing important exposures of the top of the Coalbrookdale Formation and the overlying Wenlock Limestone - a key reference area for study of the Silurian geological system); - Burrington Farm Stream Sections (a key section in the Ludlow Series Elton Beds geological formation); - Burrington Meadows (damp marshy permanent pasture bounded by scrub and drier neutral grassland: a good example of a species rich, sedge dominated grassland, a type which is becoming increasingly rare); - River Teme (the river channel is of special interest as a representative, near-natural and biologicallyrich river type associated with sandstone and mudstones).
+These attributes and the river's high water quality support significant river plant, fish and invertebrate communities and otter populations).
+The River Teme flows through the nearby Downton Gorge National Nature Reserve and Special Area of Conservation (SAC). - 3.38 There are also a number of Local Wildlife Sites and Regionally Important Geological Sites (RIGS) in the Wigmore Group Parishes area (See Appendix C). - 3.39 There are also many areas of ancient woodland in the Wigmore Group Parishes area, such as Wigmore Rolls, Barnett Wood, Hall Wood, Kingacre Wood and Mortimer Forest. - 3.40 The Wigmore Group area, around the Wigmore village, has a large area of land designated as Flood Zone 3 in the floodplain of the River Teme (Map 2).